apurvp24/HackerNewsServices/README.md

 **Performance :** Very first request will take a bit to implement as data is cached first time.
 Next time onwards, resposne will be faster as cached data will be used.

 ## **Scope of Improvement**
+1. Have not published the code, we an publish and can host on IIS or Azure cloud.
-1. We add configurable parameters e.g. timeouts, urls, hackerNews APIs etc. For now, everything is hardcoded.
+2. We can add configurable parameters e.g. timeouts, urls, hackerNews APIs etc. For now, everything is hardcoded.
+3. Can add code level validations.
-2. Exception handling will be added
+4. Exception handling will be added.
-3. Logging will be added
+5. Logging will be added.
-4. Will add comments if required in the code
+6. Need to add comments in the code.